otreva/personal-assistant/readme.md

 ### 4. Review the state directory

-Graphiti stores OAuth tokens, poller checkpoints, and configuration under `~/.graphiti_sync/`.
+Personal Assistant stores OAuth tokens, poller checkpoints, and configuration under `~/.graphiti_sync/`.
 The admin UI surfaces the active paths in the **Backups & Logging** tab and automatically manages file permissions—no manual commands required.